 - Mix an egg in a small bowl and brush the egg mixture over each pie crust top.
 This will help it get a nice golden color.

-- Bake the pies at 350º F for 25-30 minutes (depending on the size of the ramekins.)
+- Bake the pies at 350ยบ F for 25-30 minutes (depending on the size of the ramekins.)

 Notes

 - I tested this recipe with Cup4Cup (the best gluten free flour blend for pie crust) and King Arthur Measure for Measure.
-That doesn't mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
+Note: Cup4Cup recently changed its flour blend formulation, and it doesn’t behave exactly like the old formulation.
+I havenโt had a chance to retest this recipe with the new flour blend formulation.
+That doesn’t mean others will not work; I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.

 - To make this dairy-free, use non-dairy butter or shortening.